-6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
+6. In the past year, has the institution had one or morEe co-curricular planetary health programs or initiatives in the following categories?
 (1 point each) 1 Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
 1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
 1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
 1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
 1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
 1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students) that follow Leave No Trace principles.
+Score explanation: There have been no projects as outlined above within the past year.